MicrosoftDocs/visualstudio-docs/docs/python/defining-custom-python-project-commands.md

 1. In Visual Studio, create a new Python project named _Python-CustomCommands_ by using the **Python Application** template.
 For instructions, see [Quickstart: Create a Python project from a template](quickstart-02-python-in-visual-studio-project-from-template.md).

    Visual Studio creates the Python project and loads it into your session.
 You can configure the project through the project file (_.pyproj_).
-This file is only visible in Visual Studio when the project isn't loaded.
+This file is only visible in Visual Studio when the project is open, but _unloaded_.
 The project also has a Python file (_.py_) for the application code.

 1. Open the _Python\_CustomCommands.py_ application file in the editor and add the following code: